sha1good/Facebook-clone-0-Full-Stack/README.md

 # Facebook clone React,React Query, Sass for frontend, and NodeJs and Mysql for backend

-This project  is clone of facebook which has many functionalities like comments
+This project  is clone of facebook which has many functionalities such as posts, comments, share, like and dislike posts and many more

 ## Available Scripts